friendly-bits/geoblocker-bash/README.md

 Recommended to read the NOTES section below.

 **To install:**
-1) Install prerequisites.
-On Debian, Ubuntu and derivatives run: ```sudo apt install ipset jq wget grepcidr``` (on other distributions, use their built-in package manager.
+1) Install pre-requisites.
+On Debian, Ubuntu and derivatives run: ```sudo apt install ipset jq wget``` (on other distributions, use their built-in package manager.
 Note that I only test on Debian, Ubuntu and Mint)
 2) Download the latest realease: https://github.com/blunderful-scripts/geoblocker-bash/releases
 3) Put all scripts in this suite into the same folder somewhere in your home directory
 4) Optional: If intended use is whitelist, use the check_ip_in_ripe.sh script to make sure that your public ip address is included in the list fetched from RIPE, so you do not get locked out of your server.
+It has the additional pre-requisite: grepcidr.
+Install it with ```sudo apt install grepcidr```.
 - example (for Germany): ```bash check_ip_in_ripe.sh -c DE -i <your_public_ip_address>```
 5) cd into the directory where you extracted the scripts to and run ```sudo bash geoblocker-bash-install -m <whitelist|blacklist> -c <"country_codes">```
 - example (whitelist Germany and block all other countries): ```sudo bash geoblocker-bash-install -m whitelist -c DE```